Back to cyberspace basics

 That’s what “Into the Woodshed” is about.
 It’s a way to follow up on the musings of an earlier epoch, one still fascinated with the promise of the digital as an alternate way of being from the way we lived the majority of our lives.
 It’s a way to slow down and take apart the foundations of so much of that which we now take for granted, and see if there’s still anything of the sublime to be discovered (or recovered) from our first tentative steps into a digital world.
 It might only last for two episodes — or it might continue for a while, or change into something else.
 It’s an experiment.

-Along with each episode, I’ll be releasing a companion VR app that allows you to experience the space for yourself, and customize it using Stepworks Studio (if you’re a patron, this and future apps are included in your benefits).
+Along with each episode, I’ll be releasing a companion VR app that allows you to experience the space for yourself, and customize it using Stepworks Studio.
 This pattern — a short video captured on a VR stage, released alongside the stage itself — is one I plan to use for future releases, so I’d love for you to try it out and let me know what you think.